CodHeK/YapDaily/README.md

-# PDO_php
+# YapDaily
-Simple Login/Sign up using PDO php
+Simple Blogger, Add Posts and let everyone see it !